xHector1337/Malicious-LdrpLoadWow64/README.md

 # Description
 <img width="1822" height="816" alt="binja_pseuode-c" src="https://github.com/user-attachments/assets/4251dcb1-0b98-4c23-819b-b9606b489345" />

 The Pseudo C code provided by Binary Ninja is shown in the attached photo.
 At first glance, I thought it was taking a **PWSTR**.
 The point I was missing was `RtlAppendUnicodeStringToString(&dllName, arg1);` line.
 Because `RtlAppendUnicodeStringToString` function takes two arguments and both are **PCUNICODE_STRING**.
 So, that led me to think arg1 is a pointer to **UNICODE_STRING** structure.
 Then, the function calls `RtlAppendUnicodeToString(&dllName, u"wow64.dll")`.
 By doing so, it adds `L"wow64.dll"` to the end of the string arg1 stores.
-My idea was if I have a dll named **wow64.dll** and pass the pointer of the `UNICODE_STRING` structure that holds its path as an argument for **LdrpLoadDll** would end in DLL injection.
+My idea was if I have a dll named **wow64.dll** and pass the pointer of the `UNICODE_STRING` structure that holds its path as an argument for **LdrpLoadWow64**, it would end in DLL injection.
 It did as well.

 ## Bonus Ideas and Contributing